Turner Motorsport E36 M3 (S52 Engine) Oil Pan Baffle Review January 22 2020

 While we were putting safety wire on our oil pump nut, we had the engine oil pan out and figured we might as well put some baffles inside to prevent oil starvation in long sweeping corners.
 This is how the installation looks like and what we think of the kit.
 This review won't look into how effective the baffles are in keeping oil at the oil pickup, but rather at the fitment and quality of the kit.

-Turner Motorsport Oil Pan Baffle for E36 M3
+Turner Motorsport Oil Pan Baffle for E36 M3.
+Original baffle being pulled out.

 After pulling the oil pan from the car, we have to separate the factory baffle by grinding off a rivet and then lifting the baffle out.
 We'll talk about how we go about reattaching the baffle at the end of the article, as we did something different from what the instructions suggested.

-Fitment of Turner Motorsport S52 Oil Pan Baffle Kit
+Fitment of Turner Motorsport S52 Oil Pan Baffle Kit.
+New pieces being clamped in place.

 The kit consists of several pieces of formed aluminum sheet metal and some rubber flaps.
 Included were instructions with color photos.
 This kit requires welding on cast aluminum, which is more difficult than welding on sheet or billet aluminum because of the higher amounts of impurities in cast aluminum.
 We don't recommend trying to use this kit unless you are proficient with welding aluminum.
 You'll have to clean the aluminum and try to get all the oil off.
 The porosity of the cast aluminum oil pan will make it hard to get all the oil out.
 Burning out the oil with a propane torch may help.
 Once welding, you'll have to use high electrode-positive AC balance to blast the impurities away.
 You'll have to let the weld puddle form and sit for a moment to let the impurities rise to the surface.
 You'll use the clean filler metal to float the dirty metal to the top.
 You may need to grind the impurities off the top of the cooled weld and run another bead to add back some clean metal.

-Fitment of Turner Motorsport S52 oil pan baffle kit
+Fitment of Turner Motorsport S52 oil pan baffle kit.
+Small gap shown.

 The fitment of the sheet metal pieces was good, but not perfect.
 There are certainly looser dimensional tolerances when it comes to casting aluminum oil pans compared to stamped oil pans.
 It is possible that the dimensional difference between oil pans means this kit fits some oil pans great and others not as great.